Subscribe to updates

 Temporary Accommodation Leases

 The Cabinet authorised the Assistant Director Assets & Environment to take leases on two properties to provide additional temporary accommodation for homeless individuals and families.
-Councillor John Slope, Cabinet Member for Finance, presented the report, stating that the proposals represent sound commercial practice and a financially beneficial decision, with projected savings of approximately £150,000 per annum compared to current nightly let costs.
-Councillor Charlie Hastie, Cabinet Member for Housing, emphasised the Council's statutory duty to provide temporary accommodation and the ongoing search for more permanent solutions.
+Councillor John Slope, Cabinet Member for Finance, presented the report, emphasizing that the proposals represent a sound financial decision with CPI-indexed rents and assessed risks.
+Councillor Charlie Hastie, Cabinet Member for Housing, highlighted the Council's statutory duty to provide temporary accommodation and the ongoing need for more permanent solutions.

-The two properties will provide a total of 31 flats.
-The leases are for a minimum of ten years plus one day, with one property having a break clause at year five.
-Cabinet also granted standing authorisation for the Assistant Director Assets & Environment to take leases of properties for service delivery, not exceeding ten years and six months, provided costs are covered by existing service budgets.
-This delegation requires consultation with the Executive Director Resources and the Cabinet Member for Finance for leases exceeding £100,000 in total consideration or a committed term of over five years.
+The two properties will provide a total of 31 flats, with an estimated annual saving of £150,000 compared to the current cost of using nightly lets.
+The leases are for a minimum of ten years, with one property having a break clause at year five.
+The Cabinet also granted standing authorisation to the Assistant Director Assets & Environment to take leases of properties for service delivery, provided costs are covered by existing budgets and do not exceed a ten-year and six-month commitment.
+Decisions exceeding £100,000 in consideration or a five-year term will require consultation with the Executive Director Resources and the Cabinet Member for Finance.

-During the discussion, concerns were raised about the limited capacity provided by these new leases, the potential for damages under full repair contracts, and the need for hands-on management.
-Questions were also asked about rent increases, Council Tax implications, and the breadth of delegated authority.
-The Executive Director Place & Economy confirmed that leases were negotiated in line with best practice and that property acquisitions are still under consideration.
-The Director of Communities & Opportunities assured members of hands-on management and proactive work on rent arrears.
+Concerns were raised by councillors regarding the limited impact of the new accommodation on total need, potential damages under full repair contracts, the breadth of delegated authority to officers, and the need for oversight of accommodation quality.
+The Executive Director Place & Economy confirmed that property acquisitions are still under consideration and offered a separate briefing.
+The Director of Communities & Opportunities assured members of hands-on management by the Housing team and proactive work on rent arrears.

 Policies on the Use of Council Property

-Cabinet approved an updated Policy on the Voluntary, Community, Social Enterprise, and Faith (VCSE) group use of property and adopted a new policy on community gardening on Council land.
-Councillor John Slope presented the report, explaining that these policies aim to ensure the Council's property estate is used effectively and provides value for money while meeting community needs.
+The Cabinet adopted an updated Policy on the Voluntary, Community, Social Enterprise, and Faith (VCSE) group use of property and a new policy on community gardening on Council land.
+Councillor John Slope presented the report, stating that the policies provide a fair and consistent framework for managing Council property effectively and delivering value for money.

-The updated VCSE policy introduces a 'continuity presumption', meaning existing groups that have served the community effectively will normally be offered the opportunity to continue using a building when their current term ends, unless there are specific reasons to the contrary.
-A guide and flowchart have been added to help VCSE groups understand the policy.
-The new community gardening policy aims to enable individuals and groups to garden suitable open spaces for health, community pride, and cohesion, aligning with the Parks Development Strategy.
-While food growing is a focus, other forms of gardening will also be supported.
+The updated VCSE policy introduces a continuity presumption, meaning existing VCSE tenants will normally be offered the opportunity to continue using a building when their current term ends, provided they have served the community effectively.
+This aims to provide greater security for these groups.
+The new community gardening policy seeks to enable individuals and groups to garden suitable open spaces for health and community benefits, aligning with the Parks Development Strategy.

-During the debate, councillors raised concerns about insufficient evidence, a lack of clear, measurable criteria, and the absence of prior scrutiny for the policies.
-A formal 12-month review was requested, and questions were raised about management arrangements and the involvement of Parish Councils.
-The Executive Director Place & Economy confirmed that the VCSE policy has been in operation for five years and that the community gardening policy is part of the Parks Strategy, resulting from extensive consultation.
-He acknowledged that there would be lessons learned and stressed the importance of working collaboratively with community groups.
-Councillor Nigel Stansfield highlighted the availability of land and the potential for community gardens to address issues like fly-tipping and foster community cohesion.
+Councillors raised concerns about insufficient evidence, a lack of clear, measurable criteria, and the absence of prior scrutiny for the policies.
+The Executive Director Place & Economy confirmed that the VCSE policy has been in operation for five years and that concerns have been discussed over that period.
+He also stated that the Community Garden Policy is part of the Parks Strategy and the result of extensive consultation.
+It was agreed that lessons would be learned from the practical application of the policies.
+Councillor Nigel Stansfield highlighted the availability of land across Northampton and suggested community gardens could help address fly-tipping and build local pride.

 Attendees